elmunoz42/used-car-inventory-optimizer/README.md

 Best regards, Carlos Munoz Kampff

 P.S.
 Remember that while this model is quite accurate for typical F-150s, you might want to do additional research when pricing particularly unique or modified trucks, as these fall outside our model's most accurate prediction range.

 P.S2.
-See attached our recommendations.
+See attached our recommendations for next steps.

 #### Recommendations Attachment